Generalized principal eigenvalues of elliptic operators and spreading speeds of Fisher-KPP equations in two-scale almost periodic media: Introduction

 locally in $x \in \RR^n$. \cite{nadin2009traveling,weinberger2002spreading} investigate those solutions with front-like initial data.
 For general heterogeneous media, we refer to \cite{berestycki2008asymptotic,berestycki2012spreading}.

-One of our aim is to investigate the asymptotic behavior of the spreading speeds as $L \to +\infty$ and $L \to 0$ respectively.
-In periodic case, the asymptotic behavior of the spreading speeds of \eqref{equation} as $L \to +\infty$ are obtained by Hamel \textit{et al} \cite{hamel2010spreading,hamel2011viscosity} when $\tilde{c} = 0$.
-They use the Hopf-Cole transformation of the eigenfunctions and consequently transform this problem into the limit behavior of effective Hamiltonian, which is indeed a viscosity vanishing process.
-In almost periodic case, however, the classical eigenfunctions do not exist in general.
-Therefore, we will study the a class of functions, which could be regarded as eigenfunctions nearly in certain sense, and consider the asymptotic behavior of the principal eigenvalues via those functions.
+One of our aims is to investigate the asymptotic behavior of the spreading speeds as $L \to +\infty$ and $L \to 0$, respectively.
+In the periodic case, the asymptotic behavior of the spreading speeds of \eqref{equation} as $L \to +\infty$ was established by Hamel \textit{et al} \cite{hamel2010spreading,hamel2011viscosity} when $\tilde{c} = 0$.
+By using the Hopf-Cole transformation of the principal eigenfunctions, the problem is transformed into one about the limit behavior of effective Hamiltonian.
+This is essentially a vanishing viscosity method.
+In the almost periodic case, however, classical eigenfunctions do not exist in general.
+We therefore introduce a class of functions and use them to analyze the asymptotic behavior of the principal eigenvalues.

-The asymptotic behavior when $L \to 0^+$ was investigated in many literature \cite{smaily2009homogenization,el2008pulsating,nadin2010effect}.
-For example, Smaily, Hamel and Roques \cite{smaily2009homogenization} showed the homogenization phenomena of the equation \eqref{equation} in symmetric divergence form with $\tilde{c} = 0$ .
-In dimension $1$, they proved that when $L \to 0^+$, the spreading speed converges to $2\sqrt{<a>_H<c>}$, where $<a>_H$ is the harmonic average of $a$ and $<c>$ is the average of $c$.
-They also investigate the asymptotic behavior of the spreading speeds in higher dimension in some special cases.
-In \cite{nadin2010effect}, Nadin using a new characterization of the periodic principal eigenvalue obtained a similar result in any dimension.
+The asymptotic behavior when $L \to 0^+$ was investigated in much literature \cite{smaily2009homogenization,el2008pulsating,nadin2010effect}.
+For example, Smaily, Hamel and Roques \cite{smaily2009homogenization} established the homogenization phenomenon of the equation \eqref{equation} in symmetric divergence form with $\tilde{c} = 0$ .
+In one dimension, they proved that the spreading speed converges to $2\sqrt{<a>_H<c>}$ as $L \to 0^+$, where $<a>_H$ is the harmonic mean of $a$ and $<c>$ is the arithmetic mean of $c$, respectively.
+They also investigated the asymptotic behavior of the spreading speeds in higher dimension for some special cases.
+Subsequently, Nadin \cite{nadin2010effect} employed a novel characterization of the periodic principal eigenvalue to derive an analogous result for arbitrary spatial dimensions.

-All of the above results use a characterization of the spreading speeds in terms of the eigenvalues of the linearized operator near the unstable steady state $u \equiv 0$.
-More precisely, assume $a^{ij},b^i,c$ are periodic with the same period.
-Let $L=1$ and $\tilde{c} = 0$ and define
+The aforementioned results all rely on characterizing the spreading speeds in terms of the eigenvalues of the linearized operator near the unstable steady state $u \equiv 0$.
+More precisely, omitting the scale change, let $L=1$ and $\tilde{c} = 0$ and define a formal elliptic operator

 For any $p \in \RR^n$, define